Last Update: May 2020

 1 Season (10 Episodes)

-The talent both on screen and behind the camera shines through in every scene of The Morning Show.
+The talent both on-screen and behind the camera shines through in every scene of The Morning Show.
 And while some dialogue feels clunky, performances and direction keep the drama rolling.
-However, it is within it subject matter that The Morning Show truly excels.
-Creating a snapshot of a changing media landscape that not all encompasses the empowerment of women, but also the changing dynamics of TV News.
+However, it is within its subject matter that The Morning Show truly excels.
+Creating a snapshot of a changing media landscape that not only encompasses the empowerment of women, but also the changing dynamics of TV News.

 We also love The Thick of It